matosjoaops/TVVS-PROJ/assignment04/report/report.md

 The transition table of this use case allows us to identify the sneak paths, i.e., identify paths with unspecified behavior.

+### Test cases

+#### testCreateTaskWithoutPriority

+This test aims to check if the create task feature is working properly when there is no associated priority.
+It starts by checking if the application is on the "Idle" state, by making sure the dashboard is visible and by typing some characters and checking if nothing happens.
+Then, it goes to the "Task Text Edit", by clicking on the "New Task" text and writing the name of the task.
+We test if the system is in fact in the "Task Text Edit" state by checking if the new task text is editable.
+Finally, we create the task, by clicking on the plus button.
+To test if the task was created, we check if the name we gave to the task is present on the tasks dashboard.
+Because we didn't gave a priority to the task, we also check if the task was created without a priority.

 ## Search for a task's text

 ### State Machine